dmaksimov/docs/advanced/server-setup.md

-# Apache Setup
+# Server Setup

-To get Directus working on Apache servers all you need to do is ensure that traffic is routed to the correct files.
+> To get Directus working on most servers all you need to do is ensure that traffic is routed to the correct files.
+Let's take a look at some common examples below.

+## Apache

-## mod_rewrite
+### mod_rewrite

 The [`mod_rewrite`](https://httpd.apache.org/docs/current/mod/mod_rewrite.html) is an Apache module that uses a ruled-based rewriting engine to rewrite requested URLs.